 Another advantage of Facebook Ads is that you can add a Call-to-Action button that will instantly lead users to your sales landing page.
 This makes Facebook Ads perfect for when you are selling a service or product.
 Facebook Ads also allow for more advanced engagement options like app installations and special, limited-time offers.

 As for which kind of Facebook Ad you want to choose, that depends.
 Boosted Posts can be a valuable marketing tool for a small business, but they can also become a very expensive trap.
 Not unlike the “Order Now” button that Amazon puts on every product page, it’s super easy to simply hit “Boost” on a post, whether or not you know if your post will be effective.
 Professional written Facebook Ads with careful monitoring of metrics may give you far more bang for your buck, as well as allow you to craft more attractive and customized advertisements for your audience.
 Of course, if you have a virtual assistant writing your posts for you, they will be able to tell you exactly which of your Facebook posts could benefit from a good boost!
+I also have a free Workbook: How to Write Your Own Facebook Ads to help you get started!
 If you have any questions about Facebook Ads and Boosted Posts, please feel free to contact me today.
 I can walk you through how your small business can benefit from Facebook marketing to increase your audience and sales!